musabX44/C-/README.md

 ## Overview

-C- is a lightweight scripting language reminiscent of classic C, but with a focus on minimalism, readability, and ease of extension.
+C* is a lightweight scripting language reminiscent of classic C, but with a focus on minimalism, readability, and ease of extension.
 Inspired by [HolyC](https://en.wikipedia.org/wiki/HolyC), it is implemented in a single file and designed to be both a playground for language designers and a practical tool for scripting and automation.

 - Minimal syntax: Easy to learn for beginners, comfortable for C veterans.
 - Designed with extensibility in mind: Intended as a foundation for adding new features, experimenting with language design, or building larger tools.
 - Educational: Great for compiler and interpreter enthusiasts, or as a teaching aid.

 > **Note:**
-> C- is currently a closed-source project.
+> C* is currently a closed-source project.
 If you are interested in licensing, partnerships, or collaboration, please see [Contact](#contact).

 ---